8. The functions

 }

-// to which properties are assigned from the outside
+// to which external properties are attributed

 f.prop1 = "val1";